amr1235/signalViewer/README.md

 # signalViewer
-this program designed to show a recorded biological data (ECG,EMG,EOG,..etc) to help doctors to analyse these data using three channels
+this program designed to show a recorded biological data (ECG,EMG,EOG,EEG,..etc) to help doctors to analyse these data using three channels
 ## file format
 it accepts .csv files